slowjams/CLR-via-C-/z28-IO Bound Asynchronous Operations.md

                // 'Method2Async' completed synchronously
                goto ForLoopEpilog; // Completed synchronously, loop around }
          }
-      catch (Exception) {
+         catch (Exception)
+         {
             Console.WriteLine("Catch");
          }

+         finally
-      finally {
+         {
             // Whenever a thread physically leaves a 'try', the 'finally' executes
-         // We only want to execute this code when the thread logically leaves the 'try' if (executeFinally) {
+            // We only want to execute this code when the thread logically leaves the 'try' if (executeFinally)
+            {
                Console.WriteLine("Finally");
             }
          }
-      result = "Done"; // What we ultimately want to return from the async function }
+         result = "Done"; // note that original code is `return "Done";`, but in here,  "return" is stripped/removed, because we want m_builder.SetResult to be called eventually
+      }                   // this is important because your async code could have synchronous paths which return a value immediately, check `ValueTask` for details catch (Exception exception)
-   catch (Exception exception) {
+      {
          // Unhandled exception: complete state machine's Task with exception m_builder.SetException(exception);
          return;
       }
-   // No exception: complete state machine's Task with result m_builder.SetResult(result);  // <-----------set the status of stateMachine.m_builder.Task to RanToCompletion so the caller of MyMethodAsync knows the task it gets is completed
+      // No exception: complete state machine's Task with result m_builder.SetResult(result);  // <------set the status of stateMachine.m_builder.Task to RanToCompletion so the caller of MyMethodAsync knows the task it gets is completed
+   }
 }

 // You can see TaskAwaiter is a wrapper of Task, just like Enumerator